Planning Encryption

 Supported Character Types

-CDP for DB2 supports the encryption of:
+CDP for DB2 supports:

 Single-byte